KidoniSoftware/kidoni/content/index.md

 enterprise #java software in the fraud prevention space applying neural networks and other #ml techniques to catch bad guys.
-Applying AI/ML to fraud prevention and financial crime has been a theme in my career, using it in areas such as credit card fraud, application/origination fraud, anti-money laundering (#aml), know-your-customer (#kyc), and identity verification.
+Applying AI/ML to fraud prevention and financial crime has been a theme in my career, using it in areas such as credit card fraud, application/origination fraud, anti-money laundering #aml, know-your-customer #kyc, and identity verification.

 More recently I have been learning #rust and going back to my roots, to apply Rust to systems level programming.
 For example, I've purchased a Raspberry Pi 5 and